Canon 10D vs Leica M10-P

 It is notable that the M10-P offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The M10-P is a recent model that features in the current product line-up of Leica.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica M10-P Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Leica M10-P?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.